 The growing industry interest in big data technologies has given rise to immense volumes of data.
 At the same time, the growing capability of sophisticated computing systems has led to a steep growth in AI and machine learning technologies.
 Telecom enterprises have turned this industry trend into an opportunity for growth acceleration, new monetization opportunities, and cost optimization by building AI-driven systems for improving performance.
 The AI-driven data analytics engine can also use advanced analytics and machine learning to optimize telecom systems, making them more effective and intelligent and ultimately catalyzing new monetization opportunities.
-Such systems events whose suite an offsettively are dict, system failures and much of the risk as possible.
+Such systems can also be used to effectively predict system failures and events whose duration is unpredictable, and hence reduce as much of the risk as possible.

 This chapter outlines the recent work done in the area of AIdriven telecom system optimization and 5G network management.
-With a long history dating back to the midnineteenth century, the company has been through several years of sustained growth from the late 1980s onwards, during which time it expanded its operational footprint dramatically.
+With a long history dating back to the midnineteenth century, the company has been through several vears of sustained growth from the late 1980s onwards. during which time it expanded its operational footprint dramatically.
 With its increasing investment in 5G technologies, the company has been using AI-driven, datadriven 5G monitoring systems to optimize its various 5G system operations.
 Such AI-driven systems are capable of optimizing the administrative procedures that depend on predictive models and reducing the overall risk involved in network operations.
 In addition, an AI-driven data analytics engine can be built and used to take advantage of advancements in the sophistication and complexity of machine learning developed over the years.
 With increasing 5G implementations and migrations from 4G systems, it is clear that the telecom industry must use such advanced AIdriven, data-driven systems for its management and optimization.